osapon/halcyon/README.md

 - Release of Version 1.0.2 - Fixed a Firefox-only bug and some wrong links, added version info and an annoying cookie notice (sorry, but that's EU law)
 - Release of Version 1.0.1 - Two bugfixes
 - [Release of Version 1.0.0](https://nikisoft.myblog.de/nikisoft/art/11264555/The-first-new-Halcyon-release-is-on-Github)

-## Features
-- Twitter like UI, familiar interface.
-- Able to use on all instances.
-- No tracking, No ads.
-- Supports multiple languages

-## Requirement
-- Apache/Nginx/Caddy/lighttpd
-- PHP
-- No database needed anymore!

-## Setup
-Upload it, edit config.ini and have fun!

 ## Credits
 - [Kirschn/mastodon.js](https://github.com/Kirschn/mastodon.js)